TREK DIFFICULTY

 Chaklani is a small clearing located at an altitude of 11,368 ft.
 Next to the campsite, there is a small water stream.
 Explore around a bit.
 Rest well as tomorrow will be a long day.

-Day 4: Trek from Chaklani to Nagruni via Chandrakhani Pass
+Day 4: Trek from Chaklani to Chandrakhani Pass Top and back to Naya Tapru

 Today is the most adventurous day of the entire trek.
-It’s a pass crossing day!
+It's a trek to the highest point of the Pass!

 Note: Replenish your water supplies before starting your trek.
-There are no water sources until you reach the next campsite.
+There are no water sources until you come back to the campsite.

 From Chaklani, the trail goes diagonally in the South-East direction.
 You gradually gain altitude as you ascend to the highest point of the trek, the Chandrakhani Pass.
 It’s about an hour and a half of an ascent from Chaklani.
-Once you reach the Chandrakhani pass, it’s almost a 3 km long ridge walk till you start descending to the Magic Valley.
+Once you reach the Chandrakhani pass, it’s almost a kilometre walk till the highest point at the pass.
 This ridge walk is what makes this trek different compared to the other pass treks in the Himalayas.

 From the ridge, on your left, you see Dhauladhar range.
 On your right, lies the Pir Panjal range that further stretches into the Parvathi range.
 You see Mt Hanuman Tibba, Friendship Peak, Shikar Beh, Indrasan Peak and many more.
 Along with these snow capped ranges, panoramic views of the numerous forested rolling hills of Kullu valley elevates the beauty of this whole place.
 You also get the far reaching views of the villages of Kullu and Manali.